 Pain in the lumbar region and calves.

 It is a natural secretion from the vagina.
-This happens mostly due to change in hormonal levels.
+This happens mostly due to a change in hormonal levels.
 Commonly seen scenarios include sexual excitement stage, during early-stage pregnancy, one of the signs of puberty in young girls.
-Also, it is noticed in newborns for a week post-birth due to the maternal estrogen that is present in them.
+Also, it is noticed in newborns for a week post-birth due to maternal estrogen.

 Cervicitis - Pain in the lower back is a very common symptom of this condition.
-It is an inflammation of the cervix caused due to sexually transmitted diseases or allergy to intrauterine devices used for contraception or any other contraceptive method used.
+It will be accompanied by inflammation of the cervix caused due to sexually transmitted diseases or allergy to intrauterine devices used for contraception or any other contraceptive method.

-Yeast infection in the vagina - It is also called as candidiasis and commonly found in diabetic women or women taking antibiotics, contraceptive pills.
+Yeast infection in the vagina - It is also called candidiasis and is commonly found in diabetic women or people who are taking antibiotics and contraceptive pills.
 The associated factor is related to change in the vaginal pH.
-Also, poor hygiene maintenance can lead to this.
+Also, poor hygiene can lead to this.

-Trichomonal vaginitis - Also known by the name of trichomoniasis is seen with yellow discharge that is frothy along with itching sensation.
-The causes can be attributed to STD, poor hygiene maintenance.
+Trichomonas vaginitis - It is well known by the name of trichomoniasis.
+It is seen with yellow discharge that is frothy along with itching sensation.
+The causes can be attributed to sexually transmitted disease and poor hygiene.
 It takes a time period of 3-28 days after the infection for the symptoms to show.

 It can be diagnosed by examining the vaginal fluid for microbes and WBC count.
 Greater than 10 WBC under microscope aids in the diagnosis of the same.

-Since it is caused due to various causes, treating the underlying cause will lead to cure of the disease, like the STD.
+Since it is caused due to various causes, treating the underlying cause will lead to the cure of the disease like the sexually transmitted infections.
 The treatment modalities include the use of antibiotics like Metronidazole, etc., depending on the causative organism.
-Consult your physician before taking any of these.
+Consult the doctor or physician before taking any of these.

-This condition can be prevented by following some measures as follows:
+This condition can be prevented by following the measures.

 Leukorrhea will not affect the health if it is caused due to hormonal changes during the menstrual cycle, sexual excitement, early pregnancy, and puberty.
 If the vaginal discharge is yellowish and has a foul smell, it is commonly due to bacterial or viral infection (sexually transmitted infection).
 If left untreated, it can lead to severe complications like pelvic inflammatory disease (PID) and infertility.